Considering Adoption

 • Are you considering a specific gender of a child or youth?

-• What age of child am I looking for?
+• What age am I looking for?

 • Could I parent a child who may have been exposed to drugs and alcohol in utero?